-The sergeants-at-arms Leadership Candidate Book contains a listing of those Rotarians with sufficient experience as sergeants-at-arms at RI meetings to serve in the sergeants-at-arms Leadership of the International Convention, International Assembly, and Council on Legislation as developed by the Sergeants-at-arms Academy in 1997 and updated in 1999 and 2001.
+The sergeants-at-arms Leadership Candidate Book contains a listing of those members with sufficient experience as sergeants-at-arms at RI meetings to serve in the sergeants-at-arms Leadership of the International Convention, International Assembly, and Council on Legislation as developed by the Sergeants-at-arms Academy in 1997 and updated in 1999 and 2001.
 This list should be updated on an annual basis as necessary.
-(June 2001 Mtg., Bd.
+(February 2025 Mtg., Bd.
 Dec.
-405)
+91)